 The town was still quiet at 8am with the sunshine beaming as bright as it’s been.
 It was difficult for me to open my eyes.
 I took a quick photo below with my eyes closed at this ice cream shop.
 The colorful paints on the walls gives hints to the town’s character; a crafty small town with a side of spunky attitude.
 I’m not surprise at all to find out that (base on readings) western films were shot here.
 Hellllo John Wayne!

-We said good-bye to them and went across the street where, there was a bridge and a tiny river.
-My friend decided to try and fish but, unfortunately, he didn’t catch any.
+We said good-bye to them and went across the street where, we saw a bridge and a tiny river.
+My friend decided to try and fish but, failed to catch anything.

 After an hour later, our friends finally arrived and we headed towards Mono Hills Mountain.
 We drove around for a while until, we finally found the right spot to camp for the night.